devdeer-kevin/pace-planer/README.md

-# Pace Planer
+# Pace Planer [alpha]

 Pace Planer is an intuitive and responsive app designed to help runners calculate their target time for various distances based on their pace.
+Currently in alpha.

 ## Features